hhdesai98/hhdesai98.github.io/_pages/cv.md

 - Conducted variable analysis and data visualization using Python and R to analyze significant parameters
 - Aided in creating a comprehensive business model validation report to guide further model engineering

+### CYC Project Manager - Berkeley, CA
+#### Good Food Institute (GFI)
+#### September 2019 – December 2019
+- Led a team of 5 CYC members working with GFI, a non-profit focused on promoting meat alternatives ▪ Researched and analyzed potential clients for GFI, building a comprehensive list with 100+ companies
+- Created a detailed scoring rubric to outline clients and their strengths in the plant-based food market
+- Worked closely with senior GFI members to outline strategies for outreach to potential new partners

 ## PROJECTS
 ### All-NBA Classification Model
 #### Jun 2023